 Staying In Museu Picasso – Perfect Place To Stay For The Gothic Quarter

-If you are looking where to sBarcelonarcelona near beach this is another place to consider.
+If you are looking where to stay in Barcelona near beach this is another place to consider.
 It is within a short distance to the beach at Barceloneta and also the Gothic Quarter.
 You get the best of both worlds, you can stay in Barcelona gothic quarter and still be close to the beach.
 Explore the local shops stocked with handcrafted products from ceramics to custom leather aprons to art galleries.
 For deals on hotels and hostels in Museo Picasso click here.

 Staying In El Raval – Perfect Place To Stay For Culture